 4. What is your artistic process like?

-Usually I go through tons of magazines in search for inspiration and materials ready to cut.
+Usually, I go through tons of magazines in search of inspiration and materials ready to cut.
 Sometimes I have a ready idea in my head and have to start searching for needed parts, but when I don’t find what I’m looking for I have to change the concept, trigger my imagination and build from what I have.
-Afterwards I simply cut with scissors, glue together and scan.
+Afterwards, I simply cut with scissors, glue together and scan.

 5. Who and/or what inspires your work?